wp-plugins/google-calendar-widget/readme.txt

 1. The widget showing the upcoming Google developer calendar events on the sidebar of the default Wordpress theme.

 == Changelog ==
+= 1.4.3 =
+* Replaced WP_PLUGIN_URL with plugins_url for better compatibility
+* Fixed typo in php which broke the Google Console URL in the settings screen
+* Added error handling to batch query (it returns success even when parts of the batch fail, so we have to now check for individual errors).
+* Entry will now expand with the time and location even if there is no description.
+* Removed some unused code.

 = 1.4.2 =
 * Use Google client API batching to query multiple calendars
 * Added support for comma delimited calendar ids.
 You can now add multiple calendars in one entry by separating them with commas.